urssanjaysingh/TechNotes-API/README.md

 3. Make changes and commit them: git commit -am 'Add some feature'.
 4. Push the branch: git push origin feature/your-feature-name.
 5. Open a pull request.

-License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.